doic/diabolocom-frontend-task/docs/DEVELOPMENT_PROCESS.md

 - ability to long click (long touch on touch screens) to increase or decrease the counter.
 - create a main component that wraps the 4 required ones.
 Although the 4 components can be used directly, having a main component makes it easier to use (both in Vue Components and Web Components cases)

+The graphic representation is generated with a simple svg element.
+No extra library involved, to limit the web components weight.

 # Web Components Development

 Less familiar with web components, I had to see different ways to build the components, integrate them in an html page directly from the build commands.